Thurler/touhou-labyrinth-2-speedrun/enemy/hina.md

 Front: Parsee / Rumia / Reimu / Wriggle

-Back: Marisa / Keine / Nitori
+Back: Marisa / Keine / Nitori / Komachi

 Should be noted that Rumia, Marisa and Keine are used as sacrifices so Parsee is left solo in the frontlines.
 This saves on turn time since there will be less menuing and concentrating to do.
 Marisa and Rumia can deal chip damage too with her spells while they don't die.
 Keine can further boost Parsee's buffs with Three Treasures - Mirror.
 The fight is then divided into three phases, detailed below: